Aonx-bt/options_pricing/README.md

 Jarrow-Rudd (JR): Equal probabilities, used for academic comparisons.

-Converges to BS price with enough steps.
+Converges to Black Scholes price with enough steps.
 ### 5. **Dynamic Delta Hedging**

 Tracks and adjusts the portfolio's delta exposure over time to remain neutral.